SpoddyCoder/x4-controller-config/README.md

 * Run `cmd` (as admin) and create a link to the config file in the game directory to wherever you've checked out the repo, eg:
 * `mklink "C:\Users\{USERNAME}\Documents\Egosoft\X4\10112698\inputmap_5.xml" "C:\Users\{USERNAME}\x4-controller-config\inputmap_5.xml"`
-* You can ofc use any of the versions, eg:
+* You can ofc use any of the versions, such as mine. eg:
 * `mklink "C:\Users\{USERNAME}\Documents\Egosoft\X4\10112698\inputmap_4.xml" "C:\Users\{USERNAME}\x4-controller-config\versions\185_4_spoddycoder.xml"`
 * Don't forget to actually save the controller profile in-game after making changes.
 * Similarly, if you make changes to the file directly, you'll need to load it in-game.